-Building a digital replica of an industrial process that is so accurate that the manufacturing company concerned can use this to shape its decisions about the real-world process.
-Beneath the banner of Digital Twinning, TNO combines data, models, and the business process to create a digital life cycle that parallels the physical life cycle.
+Building a digital replica of an industrial process which is so good that manufacturing companies use it for making decisions on the real process.
+This is possible.
+In Digital Twinning, as this is known, we bring together data, models, and the business process, and create a digital life cycle alongside the physical one.

-To this end, TNO holds workshops in which, together with entrepreneurs, the step-by-step plan is examined.
-Mr Broekhuijsen notes that “After a couple of afternoons’ work, your plan is complete and you are good to go.
-So that’s very practical.
-We also have the in-house expertise needed to help develop models or to access data from machines.”
+In workshops, we look at the step-by-step plan together with entrepreneurs.
+‘After a couple of afternoons, you’ve got your plan ready and you can get down to work.
+So it’s really practical.
+We also have in-house expertise to help develop models or access data from machines.’

-Companies that are keen to get started in practice – so that they can learn from that experience – are very welcome at the various field labs in which TNO is active.
-The Digital Factory Composites field lab, for example, focuses on digitising the production process used to create composite products.
-The goal is to achieve dramatic cost cuts and to facilitate the use of composites in many more products.
+Companies that want to do practical work in order to learn from it are very welcome in our field labs.
+The Digital Factory Composites field lab, for example, focuses on the digitalisation of the production process for composite products.
+The aim is to slash costs dramatically and enable the use of composites in many more products.

 We’re also active at European level.
 ‘We’re one of the coordinators of a large EU project, in which we look at what’s necessary to get SMEs to embrace the Digital Twin technologies,’ adds Broekhuijsen.
 ‘Moreover, we offer an assessment tool that companies can use to define their vision of digitalisation.
 Because without that vision, you can’t really make a start.’

 Many varieties of Digital Twinning technology

 Digital Twinning can be deployed in various ways.
 For example, with a company, we can make all the data required for control accessible outside the machine in programmable logic controllers (PLCs).
 This allows a technician to make the correct diagnosis in the event of a malfunction.
 Another example is replicating a machine virtually in 3D, so that the company can simulate the production process and optimise it.